-There is a Woolworths Supermarket within 2 mins walk from the College and they stock basic headache tablets.
+There is a Woolworths Metro Central within 1 minute walk from the College and they stock a range of across the counter medication.

 For other medicines, you will need to go to a Chemist or Pharmacy.
-The closest pharmacy to the Sydney Campus is located within 2 minutes walk at the 300 Elizabeth St, Surry Hills NSW 2000 as shown on the map below.
+The closest pharmacy to the Sydney Campus is Centennial Plaza Pharmacy which is located directly across the road from Woolworths.